 How to apply if you're a transfer student

-If you have taken art or design classes at another post-secondary school, you may be considered for admission to 2nd year courses, provided you've completed at least one year of studio-based coursework that is the equivalent of AUArts's First Year Studies.
+If you have taken art or design classes at another post-secondary school, you may be considered for direct admission to second year courses in the Bachelor of Design, or Bachelor of Fine Arts, provided you've completed at least one year of studio-based coursework that is equivalent to AUArts' First Year Studies.

-General Aplication deadline: July 1 (while seats are available)
+General Application deadline: July 1 (while seats are available)

 Step 1: Application form, fee and supporting documents

-AUArts automatically receives both in-progress and official transcripts from applicants from Albertan schools through the application process at Apply Alberta.
-If you're transferring from a post-secondary school in another Canadian province, you must have the documents forwarded directly to the AUArts Admissions Office in their original, sealed envelope.
+AUArts automatically receives both in-progress and official transcripts from applicants from Alberta high schools and recognized post-secondaries through Apply Alberta.
+If you're transferring from a post-secondary in another Canadian province, you must have the documents forwarded to the AUArts Admissions Office directly from your educational institution in their original, sealed envelope.

 Step 2: Portfolio submission

-**Once we have processed your application (Step 1) we will send you an email with the link to your portfolio program in slideroom**
+Once we have processed your application (Step 1) we will send you an email with the link to submit your portfolio.

-Because the faculty committee reviewing applicants won’t have an opportunity to meet you during the admissions process, your portfolio serves as your personal introduction to them.
+Because the committee reviewing applications won’t have an opportunity to meet you during the admissions process, your portfolio serves as your personal introduction to them.

 Step 3: Official transcripts and English proficiency documents